 Bob remained at Bilibid until August 23 or 24, when he and the other prisoners received physicals to determine if they were healthy enough to go to Japan or another occupied country.
 On August 25, 1944, Bob was boarded onto the hell ship the Noto Maru which was carrying POWs to Japan.
 He and 1,033 POWs were packed into the ship’s hold which was forty feet long by forty feet wide.
 The men were placed shoulder to shoulder and back to back so they could not move.
 As the hatch was closed, the Japanese guard said in perfect English, “Make yourself comfortable.”

 The ship sailed, as part of a four-ship convoy, on the 27th but dropped anchor off Bataan.
 On its trip to Formosa, depth charges were dropped since American submarines were believed to be in the area of the ships.
 The ships arrived at Takao, Formosa, on August 30.
-The convoy sailed again on August 30th and arrived at Moji, Japan, September 4.
+The convoy sailed again on August 30th and arrived at Moji, Japan, on September 4.

 During the trip to Japan, the POWs were packed into the ship’s hold so tightly that they could not use the half barrel that was supposed to be the toilet.
 The floor of the hold was covered in human waste since most of the men were suffering from dysentery.
+He commented on the POWs’ physical conditions.
+“We had dysentery all the time.
+When you knew you had to go, you’d start off for that bucket and, before you got there, you were defecating on the guys all the way.”

 The smell got so bad that the Japanese covered the hatch of the hold.
 The POWs received water twice a day and were fed once a day.
 The Japanese finally decided that the only way to deal with the smell coming from the hold was to bring the POWs on deck and wash them down with seawater.
 They also washed down the floor of the hold at the same time.

 As the ship made its way to Japan men died of sickness and starvation.
 With each death, there was more room in the ship’s hold.
 The bodies of the dead were hosted out of the hold by ropes and dumped in the sea.
 The suction of the ship’s propellers pulled the bodies into them and resulted in the bodies being cut up.

-The floors of the barracks were packed dirt with a center aisle.
+The floors of the barracks were packed with dirt and had a center aisle.
 There were covered walkways, without sides, that connected the barracks.
 To heat the barracks, there was a small potbelly stove.
 If they were lucky, the Japanese gave them enough wood for an hour’s heat.
 The POWs – who worked in the foundry – stole coal knowing that if they were caught they would be beaten.
 The barracks were not insulated and the heavy snow – which was as deep as 10 feet – served as insulation.

 Other buildings in the camp were two buildings that served as a hospital for the POWs and an “L” shaped building that was the kitchen and POW bath.
 The latrines were three low buildings, and there was one building that served as the camp office.
 The POWs spent several days setting up the camp.

 In the camp, 500 POWs worked in the copper mine owned by Mitsubishi Mining Company and worked under company supervision.
-The POWs woke up at 5 A.M. and ate breakfast which was a small bowl of rice, barley or millet, and a bowl of watery soup.
+The POWs woke up at 5 A.M. and ate breakfast which was a small bowl of rice, barley, or millet, and a bowl of watery soup.
 Meals for the POWs were brought to the barracks, in buckets, and the POWs ate at tables in the barracks.
 After breakfast, at 5:30, roll call was taken and the POWs and the POWs left the camp.
 They arrived at the mine at 7 A.M., had a half-hour lunch, and worked until 5:00 P.M. before returning to camp, usually after dark, and had supper.
 Afterward, they went to bed.

 The clothing issued to the POWs was a combination of Japanese clothing, made of thin cloth and shoes, and captured American clothing.
 For the winter the POWs received a uniform made of burlap and long socks.
 Those who needed shoes were issued Japanese canvas shoes with webbing between two toes.
 They also received grass shoe covers so they could get through the snow.

-Work details were set up for POWs who were machinists, electricians, mechanics.
-Those who did not have these skills were assigned to working at a foundry or mining.
+Work details were set up for POWs who were machinists, electricians, and mechanics.
+Those who did not have these skills were assigned to work at a foundry or mining.
 The POWs worked in a copper mine owned by Mitsubishi.
 Each day, the POWs were marched up the side of a mountain to the top and then down into the mine.
 To their amazement, their guards always seemed to be waiting for them.
 It turned out there was a tunnel into the mine which the guards used so they did not have to climb the mountain.